LLNL/Caliper/doc/usage.rst

 Where to go from here?
 --------------------------------

-Caliper allows a great amount of flexibility and control in utilizing source-code annotations.
+The :doc:`concepts` section explains Caliper's underlying concepts better.

 Much of Caliper's functionality is implemented by built-in "services", which can be enabled or disabled as needed.
 Refer to the :doc:`services` section to learn about functionality they provide.

-Finally, the :doc:`api` section in the documentation provides reference documentation for Caliper's C, C++, and Fortran annotation APIs.
+The :doc:`api` section in the documentation provides reference documentation for Caliper's C, C++, and Fortran annotation APIs.
+Finally, the :doc:`tools` section documents the command-line tools used to analyze and export the data streams produced by Caliper's tracing and profiling services.